pipefunc/pipefunc/docs/source/concepts/mcp.md

 ## AI Agent Example

-This example shows how to create an AI agent using [Agno](https://github.com/agno-agi/agno) that can use your pipeline as a tool:
+This example shows how to create an AI agent using [Agno](https://github.com/agno-agi/agno) that can use your pipeline as a tool.
+The pipeline, *Series Analyzer*, sanitizes numeric inputs, computes descriptive statistics, and flags anomalies based on z-scores:

 Create `server.py` with inline dependencies using [uv script](https://docs.astral.sh/uv/guides/scripts/):